Willson Contreras Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- The Astros have the first-ranked team ERA among all league pitching staffs (3.57).
+- The Astros have a 3.61 team ERA that ranks second across all league pitching staffs.

-- Astros pitchers combine to rank 11th in baseball in home runs given up (85 total, 1.1 per game).
+- Astros pitchers combine to give up 88 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Javier (7-1) gets the starting nod for the Astros in his 16th start of the season.
-He has a 3.25 ERA in 83 2/3 innings pitched, with 77 strikeouts.
+- France gets the start for the Astros, his 10th of the season.
+He is 2-3 with a 3.54 ERA and 42 strikeouts in 53 1/3 innings pitched.

-- His most recent time out came on Wednesday against the New York Mets, when the righty went 2 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent time out on Saturday against the Los Angeles Dodgers, the right-hander threw six innings, giving up three earned runs while surrendering eight hits.

+- In nine games this season, the 28-year-old has an ERA of 3.54, with 7.1 strikeouts per nine innings.
+Opponents are batting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.